epwr/git-credential-with-kwallet/README.md

 If you don't have Ruby installed, then you should install it (eg. by using `sudo snap install rbenv`).
 I recommend installing through rbenv instead of through your default package manager because if you start using Ruby for anything else, rbenv will make managing different versions of Ruby much easier.

-*Step 1:* Download the file `git-credential-with-kwallet`, and put it somewhere in your PATH.
+*Step 1:* Download the file `git-credential-with-kwallet`, and put it somewhere in your PATH (I like to use `~/.local/bin`).

 *Step 2:* Tell git about the program using the following command:

-    `git config --global credential.helper with-kwallet`
+    git config --global credential.helper with-kwallet

 And you're done!
 KDE wallet will start storing all your credentials.